TotallyNotChase/Overengineered-Calculator/README.md

 ## Installation:-

-It's compatible with Windows 10, I'm not sure if it'll support other OS(s).
-But for windows 10 it should just run as long as python and the required modules are installed.
+It's compatible with Windows, I'm not sure if it'll support other OS(s).
+But in case of windows :

+*If you have python and the modules mentioned installed* : Just run the .py file and it should work.

+*If you don't have python installed* : There is a .exe file included in the dist folder, run that instead.
 ## FEATURES!
   1. Calculate (duh)!